 Although Ericeira cannot rival the waves of Nazaré in terms of size, it has plenty of world-class waves of its own, including some ‘big wave spots’.
 In this article, we interview well-known local surf instructor Antonio Neto about his newfound love for surfing some of the local giants.

 Tell us about Ericeira’s Big and Not-So-Big Waves…

 What is your favourite wave?

 Having said that, I do enjoy surfing all of the waves in Ericeira.
 I am what is called a regular footed surfer, which means that I surf with my left foot forward.
-This also means that my favourite waves will be the ones that go right – the “righthanders” – where I surf facing the waves.
-And guess what: Ericeira is the land of perfect righthanders!
+This also means that my favorite waves will be the ones that go right – the “right-handers” – where I surf facing the waves.
+And guess what: Ericeira is the land of perfect right-handers!

 However, now that I have started surfing big waves, I am hooked on São Lourenço.

 Both Coxos and São Lourenço are great.
-A good session in Coxos will make me happy for the maneuvers I am able to do there.
+A good session in Coxos will make me happy for the maneuvers I can do there.
 Whereas in São Lourenço, I love how alive all that raw ocean power makes me feel.
-And this makes me want to keep as healthy as I possibly can, because it will pay off.
+And this makes me want to keep as healthy as I possibly can because it will pay off.

 Which is the most challenging wave in Ericeira?

 Pico do Futuro and the big waves in São Lourenço.